-(1918 - 2007)Florence Pierce, the youngest member of the Taos Painters Group, was born in Washington, D.C.
-Her interest in art emerged at an early age, but her formal training did not begin until she was enrolled in 1935 at the Studio School of the Phillips Memorial Art Gallery (since renamed the Phillips Collection).
-At the museum, she learned of Emil Bisttram's Taos School of Art and soon traveled to New Mexico to study at the school for the three months of summer in 1936.
-By 1938 she was painting strong abstract paintings of a single floral or shell-like motif suspended in a background of indeterminate space, using a palette of two or three contrasting hues.
-Morang described her work as projecting "the non-objective into a slightly mystical field of beautiful color relationships.
+(1918 - 2007)Florence Miller Pierce was born in Washington, D.C.
+Her interest in art emerged at an early age, but her formal training did not begin until she was enrolled in 1935 at the Studio School of the Phillips Memorial Art Gallery (since renamed the Phillips Collection) and the Corcoran School of Art, both in Washington, D.C.
+In this time, she learned of Emil Bisttram's Taos School of Art and soon traveled to New Mexico to study in the summer of 1936.
+Through Bisttram, Florence Miller met Horace Towner Pierce, an art student and one of the founders of the Taos-based Transcendental Painting Group (TPG), and they married in 1938.

 In that same year, as the youngest member of the TPG, Pierce with the other eight members dedicated themselves to abstract art expression, grounded in imagination and the transporting of painting beyond objective recognition.
 TPG banded together to share ideas and organized mutual exhibition venues to put forward non-objective and abstract art, exhibitions which included the Golden Gate International Exposition in 1939 in San Francisco.

 In the years to follow, Pierce’s austere, abstract works reflecting color, beauty and natural forms were a synthesis of Emil Bisttram’s instruction around "Idea, Shape, Color and Form."
 Pierce painted bold abstracts with a single floral or shell-like motif suspended in indeterminate space, utilizing a minimal palette of contrasting hues.
 Morang describes her work as placing "the non-objective into a slightly mystical field of beautiful color relationships.”
 In Pierce’s own words, she strove "to delve beyond the bonds of matter.”